equalitie/banjax/README.md

                      { rule = "dos";
                        regex = "[\\s\\S]*";
                        interval = 60;
-                       hits_per_interval = 10;
+                       hits_per_interval = 100;
                      }
                    );
 };

 Challenger:
 -----------
 Challenger serves different challenges to confirm the legitimacy of the client.
 Currently partial inverse SHA256 or Captcha puzzles are supported.
 The hash solution of the puzzle is also sent along side with the ip of the requester.
-It is mainly meant to be a cache busting prevetion mechanism.
+It is mainly meant to be a cache busting prevention mechanism.

 key: is the string from which MAC key that is used to authenticate the cookie is being used.
 MAC prevents the attacker from tampering with the challenge or reuse its solution for different bots.

-difficualty: it determines the number of leading zeros that the  SHA256(solution) at least should have in binary representation.
+difficulty: it determines the number of leading zeros that the  SHA256(solution) at least should have in binary representation.
 Hence adding this value by 1 doubles the difficulty of the challenge.
 However in current version only multiple of four bits is supported as difficulty hence it can be 4,8,16,... each one is 16 times harder than proceeding one.

 For each host then the user needs to specifies the following parameters:

-name: the host name as it appears in the url, "www.host.com" and "host.com" are treated as two different hosts and needs two seperate config records.
+name: the host name as it appears in the url, "www.host.com" and "host.com" are treated as two different hosts and needs two separate config records.

 validity_period: determine how often the challenger should re-challenge a client in seconds.
 When under cache-busting attack, it is advisable to decrease this number.
 Also because the solution is cookie based each client will be challenged once for each website.